 Summative assessments will be used to measure which certified actions were performed at the conclusion of a given time period.
 These will be conducted by running reports and examining audit logs from within the certified health IT module to help demonstrate the frequency of actions within the given time frame, and where possible, whether those actions were successful or unsuccessful.
-High success rates should be an indicator of the successful implementation of a given certified capability in a real-world setting.
+High volume or rates of success should be an indicator of the successful implementation of a given certified capability in a real-world setting.